Several European Huns were found to have relatives among the Asian Xiongnu.

-Paleogeneticists analyzed the DNA of 370 ancient and early medieval people from several regions of Eurasia to clarify the origin of the Huns and determine whether there was a biological connection between them and the Asian Xiongnu.
-Scientists confirmed that the Huns from the Carpathian Basin, including representatives of the military elite, were genetically heterogeneous people with mixed and diverse origins.
-Nevertheless, researchers found common ancestry segments in some of them, indicating their biological relationship with the later representatives of the Asian Xiongnu nobility.
-They write about this in the journal Proceedings of the National Academy of Sciences.
+Paleogeneticists analyzed the DNA of 370 ancient and early medieval individuals from several regions of Eurasia to clarify the origins of the Huns and determine whether they were biologically related to the Asian Xiongnu.
+The scientists confirmed that the Huns from the Carpathian Basin, including members of the military elite, were a genetically heterogeneous people with mixed and diverse ancestry.
+However, the researchers identified common genomic segments in some of them, indicating their biological kinship with later representatives of the Asian Xiongnu nobility.
+They report this in the journal Proceedings of the National Academy of Sciences.

-In the second half of the 4th century AD, a new formidable force entered the European historical arena – the Huns, who subsequently created a short-lived but huge state that stretched from Central Europe to the Volga region and the North Caucasus.
-There is a hypothesis, shared by many scholars, that the Huns are related to the Xiongnu (Siongnu), the steppe dwellers who created the first nomadic empire in Inner Asia and dominated the steppe zone north of China between the 3rd century BC and the 2nd century AD.
+In the second half of the 4th century AD, a new and formidable force emerged on the European historical stage: the Huns, who subsequently established a short-lived but vast empire stretching from Central Europe to the Volga region and the North Caucasus.
+Many scholars hypothesize that the Huns are related to the Xiongnu (Xiongnu), the steppe people who created the first nomadic empire in Inner Asia and dominated the steppe zone north of China between the 3rd century BC and the 2nd century AD.

-However, the problem of the connection between the Huns and the Xiongnu continues to be debatable, despite the fact that the names of these peoples or associations are very similar and may have a common origin, and the connection of the Huns with Central Asia is quite convincing.
-Not least of all, the discussion is connected with the fact that a large amount of time passed between the departure of the Xiongnu from the historical scene, who were replaced in the Mongol-Manchurian steppe by the Xianbei, and the appearance of the Huns in the east of Europe, that is, it is impossible to talk about the direct succession of one from the other.
-In addition, there are not many archaeological sites related to this long period, in the territories between the former Hunnic Empire and Europe, which could be reliably linked with the future Huns.
+However, the connection between the Huns and Xiongnu remains controversial, despite the fact that the names of these peoples or groups are very similar and may have a common origin, and the connection of the Huns to Central Asia is quite convincing.
+This debate is not least due to the fact that a considerable amount of time elapsed between the departure of the Xiongnu from the historical stage, replaced by the Xianbei in the Mongol-Manchurian steppe, and the appearance of the Huns in Eastern Europe, meaning it is impossible to speak of a direct continuity between the two.
+Furthermore, there are not many archaeological sites dating from this extended period in the territories between the former Xiongnu Empire and Europe that could be reliably linked to the future Huns.

 Зузана Гофманова (Zuzana Hofmanová) из Института эволюционной антропологии Общества Макса Планка и ее коллеги из научных организаций Австрии, Венгрии, Германии, Казахстана, США, Чехии и Южной Кореи обратились к анализу древней ДНК, чтобы уточнить происхождение гуннов и попытаться найти их возможную биологическую связь с азиатскими хунну. Для этого ученые секвенировали ДНК 35 человек, 23 из которых похоронили в V–VI веках на территории Карпатского бассейна. Останки еще 12 человек происходили из могильника Берел (Восточно-Казахстанская область) — известного погребального памятника пазырыкской культуры, в котором в более позднее время хоронили своих покойных и другие кочевники. Так, в данном случае ученые анализировали ДНК людей, живших во II–V веках нашей эры.